neerajpremani/docker-k8s-mern-webapp/README.md

 # docker-k8s-mern-webapp
-Docker and Kubernetes for webapp deployment
+Docker and Kubernetes for webapp deployment on GCP-GKE